marcel303/framework/users/marcel/libreflection/README.md

 }
 ```

 ## More examples
-libreflection is bundle with a number of examples.
+libreflection is bundled with the below example apps.
 Use chibi to build all libreflection targets and you will find them in your project file or solution.

 List of examples:

-- libreflection-000-typedb: Shows how to populate a type database.
+- **libreflection-000-typedb**: Shows how to populate a type database.
-- libreflection-010-reflection: Shows how to do basic reflection to print the contents of a structured type.
+- **libreflection-010-reflection**: Shows how to do basic reflection to print the contents of a structured type.
-- libreflection-020-structured: Shows how to do recursive reflection to print the contents of structured types and arrays.
+- **libreflection-020-structured**: Shows how to do recursive reflection to print the contents of structured types and arrays.
-- libreflection-100-flags: Shows how to add flags to members.
+- **libreflection-100-flags**: Shows how to add flags to members.